junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7064-7069)
 - 2010-09-29 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2010-11-15 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 640.
+- 2010-12-08 — Amendment SA 4744 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Amendment SA 4744 proposed by Senator Reid for Senator Bingaman. (consideration: CR S8651) In the nature of a substitute.
+- 2010-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S8651)
+- 2010-12-08 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-08 — Senate amendment agreed to: Amendment SA 4744 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Senate amendment proposed (on the floor): Amendment SA 4744 proposed by Senator Reid for Senator Bingaman.(consideration: CR S8651)
+- 2010-12-08 — Senate amendment submitted